 The laws and regulations for the National Flood Insurance Program can be found on the Guidance Documents and Other Published Resources page on the FEMA Website.
-Technical bulletins may be viewed or downloaded from the Available Technical Bulletins page on the FEMA Website.
+Technical bulletins may be viewed or downloaded from the Technical Bulletins page on the FEMA Website.

 NFIP regulations do not require conditional approval for all projects in the regulatory floodway or SFHA.
 A CLOMR is required only for those projects with the following results:

 Once a project has been completed, the community must request a revision to the Flood Insurance Rate Map to reflect the project.
 "As-built" certification and other data must be submitted to support the revision request.
-The request should be accompanied by the appropriate portions of the MT-2 application/certification forms package, entitled Revisions to National Flood Insurance Program Maps (FEMA Form 81-89 Series) and the required supporting information.
+The request should be accompanied by the appropriate portions of the MT-2 application/certification forms package, entitled Revisions to National Flood Insurance Program Maps (FEMA Form 81-89 Series), and the required supporting information.

 4. What are the community's responsibilities during the development, distribution and approval of new Flood Insurance Rate Maps (FIRMs)?

 If a community will receive a new or revised FIRM as part of a Risk Mapping, Assessment, and Planning (Risk MAP) project, the floodplain administrator and other community officials should be involved with FEMA from the initial Discovery phase of the flood risk project all the way through to the adoption of the effective FIRM and Flood Insurance Study (FIS) report into their floodplain management ordinance.
-This involvement may include validating map update needs; participating in Discovery and other Risk MAP meetings before, during and after the preparation of the FIRM; identifying topographic and base map data sources; reviewing data and mapping products; providing outreach materials to the general public and serving as the local repository for previously effective and effective Flood Hazard Boundary Maps, FIRMs, FIS reports and Letters of Map Change.
+This involvement may include validating map update needs; participating in Discovery and other Risk MAP meetings before, during and after the preparation of the FIRM; identifying topographic and base map data sources; reviewing data and mapping products; providing outreach materials to the general public; and serving as the local repository for historic and effective Flood Hazard Boundary Maps, FIRMs, FIS reports, and Letters of Map Change.

 Each time FEMA provides a National Flood Insurance Program (NFIP) participating community with new flood hazard information, the community is required to adopt or amend its floodplain management ordinances based on the new data.
 The newly adopted or amended ordinances must adopt the revised data and meet or exceed the minimum requirements of the NFIP for that type of data.
 FEMA, working closely with the NFIP State Coordinator and the community, will ultimately determine whether the community has compliant floodplain management ordinances through a review and approval process.

-6. As a local official, I am interested in requesting a map update or revision and I would like to be involved in the process.
+6. As a local official, I am interested in requesting a map update or revision, and I would like to be involved in the process.
 I have heard about the FEMA Cooperating Technical Partners (CTP) program.
 Where can I get more information about that program?

-Every two years, communities participating in the National Flood Insurance Program (NFIP) must complete and submit a Biennial Report describing the community's progress in the previous two years in implementing floodplain management measures and on its needs for remapping and technical assistance.
-FEMA sends the Biennial Report form to local community officials.
-Submission of this report is required as part of a community's participation in the National Flood Insurance Program (NFIP).
+Every 2 years, communities participating in the National Flood Insurance Program (NFIP) must complete and submit a Biennial Report.
+The report describes the community's progress in implementing floodplain management measures over the previous 2 years and its needs for remapping and technical assistance.
+FEMA sends a Biennial Report form to local community officials.
+Submission of this report is required as part of a community's participation in the NFIP.